 100 Peter Iredale Rd, Hammond, OR 97121

-- Fort Stevens State Park near Astoria is a great place to take the dogs for a run.
+- Fort Stevens State Park near Astoria is a great place to take the dogs for a run, with over six miles of hiking trails

 - You can drive onto the beach which is a huge bonus—and you’re actually on the Columbia River.

-- Parking lot D is the one that allows you to go all the way to the end, where there’s an “almost” private beach.
+- Parking Lot D takes you to an “almost” private beach.
 Look for the turn before the actual parking lot.

 Living in Portland for more than ten years, I’ve been able to explore endless beautiful state parks, and almost all of them offer places to hike with your dogs.
 These are just five that we’ve grown to love.